Quintus Marcius Barea Sura

 Quintus Marcius Barea Sura was a Roman Senator of the first century AD.

 Life

 Sura was the son of the suffect consul Quintus Marcius Barea Soranus; his brother was the suffect consul Quintus Marcius Barea Soranus.
-He was the father of Marcia Furnilla, the last wife of Titus, and maternal grandfather of Trajan through his other daughter Marcia.
+By his wife Antonia Furnilla he was the father of Marcia Furnilla, the last wife of Titus, and the maternal grandfather of Trajan through his other daughter Marcia.